openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 - test to ensure all future ocp payload namespaces have proper permissions and tolerations
 - test to ensure enablement works appropriately
 - test to ensure enablement evicts pods without tolerations
+- test to ensure information needed is available to the must-gather

 Additions to must-gather to collect all VAP and VAPB resources, VAP audit logs, and events involving VAP.